-Character tenor, Thomas Cilluffo, is quickly garnering praise for his powerful voice and impressive acting: “Thomas Cilluffo made our blood run cold with his delivery of the nasty “Aria of the Worm” from Corigliano’s The Ghosts of Versailles.
+“Thomas Cilluffo made our blood run cold with his delivery of the nasty “Aria of the Worm” from Corigliano’s The Ghosts of Versailles.
 He has a full and powerful voice, and an interesting and unusual tonal quality, which he employed to create a character.
-We shivered with his biting enunciation of final consonants.” –Voce di Meche.
+We shivered with his biting enunciation of final consonants.” – Voce di Meche

 A dark horse in competition, Mr. Cilluffo was a quarterfinalist in the 2022 Operalia, The World Opera Competition and the 2023 Tenor Viñas Competition.
-He received first place in the 2022 Premiere Opera Foundation International Vocal Competition; and he was a finalist in the 2022 George London Foundation Competition, the 2022 Gerda Lissner Opera Competition, and the 2021 Gerda Lissner Lieder Competition; and he was a winner of the 2022 Career Bridges Competition.
+He received first place in the Premiere Opera Foundation International Vocal Competition; he was a finalist in the George London Foundation Competition, the Gerda Lissner Opera Competition, and the Gerda Lissner Lieder Competition; and he was a winner of the 2022 Career Bridges Competition.

 Role credits include Belfiore in La finta giardiniera, Almaviva in Il barbiere di Siviglia, Spoletta in Tosca, the Witch in Hansel & Gretel, Adolfo Pirelli in Sweeney Todd, Don Ottavio in Don Giovanni, Puck in A Midsummer Night’s Dream, and the title role in Roméo et Juliette with opera companies including Portland Opera, Pittsburgh Festival Opera, and Opera Colorado.

-Thomas Cilluffo received his BM / MM from the University of Michigan where he studied under the legendary tenor, George Shirley.
+Thomas Cilluffo received his Bachelor and Master of Music degrees from the University of Michigan where he studied under the legendary tenor, George Shirley.

 “Thomas Rafeld Cilluffo made a particularly strong impression, revealing a bright, warm, agile tenor and abundant stylistic flourish in the “Venti scudi “duet from L’Elisir d’Amore. […]Cillufo sounded like he could move confidently into the Flórez repertoire before too long.”